 H3: How Do I Test the Ceiling Fan Once It's Installed?

-Once HVLS fan installation has been completed, restore the power and test the fan to ensure it's working correctly.
+Once HVLS fan installation has been completed, restore the power, and test the fan to ensure it's working correctly.
 Make sure it's balanced and not wobbling, and adjust the direction of the blades as needed.

 H3: What Is an HMI Controller for an HVLS Fan?